dankamongmen/scblockchain/README.md

     * Replies with application/json body of type TXRequestResult
 * POST `/exlookup`: JSON equivalent of the `exlookup` command
     * Requires an application/json body of type NewExternalLookupTX
+    * Replies with application/json body of type TXRequestResponse
+* POST `/patient`: JSON equivalent of the `patient` command
+    * Requires an application/json body of type NewPatientTX
-    * Replies with application/json body of type TXRequestResult
+    * Replies with application/json body of type NewPatientTXResponse or, on failure, TXRequestResponse

 ## Key operations